 This year I have found software, hardware, and product design fascinating for my Organization Development professional development.
 The reality is we are all designers: we design emails, PowerPoint presentations, facilitation, training programs, change management initiative, just as a minute sample.

 The constant challenge remains what is our audience need and how do we answer an audience’s mental model in a battle to understand: What’s In It For Them?
 (WIIFT?).
 To design for this is the key to muster their motivation.

-This book not only delivers insight into Agile project management methodology, that integrates customers involvement far earlier, as well as the constant iteration process that provides maximum value in minimum time, who wouldn’t gain?
+This book delivers insight into Agile project management methodology that integrates customer involvement far earlier, as well as constant iteration process that provides maximum value in minimum time, who wouldn’t gain?
 Think change management as you read this excerpt:

 [designers need to] … check every decision, every action, and process throughout the product development life cycle and ask, “Where’s the value?”
 We need to take time to understand why we’re doing the project, what value means in context and what that value looks like, and how to deliver and measure the value.